knutopia/Music-Machine/README.md

 PATTERNMODEBUTTON

     pattern_select
         Pick a pattern using right keypad
+        Press the button again to toggle between pattern root and edit buffer.
+        (Hold:) commit current pattern edit buffer to current pattern

     pattern_save
         Pick a pattern to capture edits from current buffer to